dc-js/dc.js/docs/api-latest.md

 Get center y coordinate position.
 This function is **not chainable**.

 #### .minAngleForLabel([minAngle])
 Get or set the minimal slice angle for label rendering.
-Any slice with a smaller angle will not render slice label.
+Any slice with a smaller angle will not display a slice label.
 Default min angle is 0.5.

 ## Bar Chart